huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Don't let the noise of others' opinions drown out your own inner voice.
 A lion doesn't concern himself with the opinions of the sheep.
-Beet don't waste their time explaining to flies that honet is netter than shit.
+Bees don't waste their time explaining to flies that honey is better than shit.
 Your time is so limited.
 Don’t waste it living someone else’s life.